TheExGenesis/TheExGeneisis/vault.md

 * [King, Warrior, Magician, Lover](https://www.amazon.com/King-Warrior-Magician-Lover-Rediscovering/dp/0062506064) (R. Moore, D. Gillette) — An exploration of the role of four Jungian archetypes and their immature forms in men (although I think women could read and identify themselves in this just as well).
 Being aware of these archetypes helps you think about your own internal life more effectively.
 The authors also "make the argument that mature masculinity is not abusive or domineering, but generative, creative, and empowering of the self and others".
 * [The Book of Why](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/0141982411) (J. Pearl) — Pearl's communication of the much needed branch of Causal Inference in Probability to the general reader.
 Great for any scientist dealing with data and statistics, but also for anyone who would like to boost their thinking toolbox.
 * [The Dawn of Eurasia](https://www.amazon.com/Dawn-Eurasia-Trail-World-Order/dp/0241309255) (B. Maçães) — A travel book through central Eurasia, a fresh perspective on its geopolitics, and an account and prediction of the rise of a Russia-China partnership, this time with China as the senior partner.
 Not a perfect book, but still illuminates what I believe is a deeply under-documented part of the world.
-* [Aion: Researches into the Phenomenology of the Self](https://www.amazon.com/Aion-Researches-Phenomenology-Collected-Works/dp/069101826X) (C. G. Jung) — One of Jung's most important works, according to some.
-He explains the ego, the shadow, the anima and animus before delving into the exploration of the symbol of the Self, through analysis of Christian, gnostic, and alchemical symbolism.

 ##### Written Pieces: